ranja-sarkar/ranja-sarkar/README.md

 I'm a Scientist - Physicist with more than a decade's experience in scientific research and publishing, plus I've an industry experience in Data Science Consulting of nearly 7 years now.

+Please visit my Research Gate profile to have a look at my publications. ↩️

 <img width="434" alt="2" src="https://github.com/user-attachments/assets/36a755f4-31be-47be-82a1-db0b8309eec8">